nagypeter/angular-node-creditscore/tutorials/sample.app.pipeline.md

 Save the updated *kubeconfig*.

 When execute a `kubectl` command first it tries to read the *kubeconfig* file from default location.
-For example on Linux it is `~/.kube`, but you can use *kubeconfig* file at different path and even with different name.
+For example on Linux it is `~/.kube` and on Windows it is `c:\Users\<USERNAME>\.kube`, but you can use *kubeconfig* file at different path and even with different name.
 Just set the configuration file location as KUBECONFIG environment variable in your command line terminal where you want to execute `kubectl` commands.

 Linux: